20 Best Places to Go in Europe for Spring Break

 Surrounded by majestic mountains and the longest fjord in Norway, Bergen is a paradise for nature lovers.
 Slightly longer days and rising temperatures make spring the opportune time to visit this coastal city in the southwestern part of the country.
 Gobble up a traditional Norwegian breakfast, before hopping on a bus to the Fløibanen Funicular where you can ride the cable car to the top for sweeping views.
 Perhaps that’s enough high-altitude excitement for one morning.
 But, if you’re game to journey further, start the nearly 12-mile trek to Mount Ulriken.
 After an action-packed hike, chow down on fresh seafood and catch a few winks at Hotel Norge by Scandic.
 Get the answers to the 10 things you’ve always wondered about hotels.

 Situated at an elevation of 5,310 feet, under the shadow of the near-symmetrical Matterhorn peak, Zermatt is an epic playground in the heart of the Swiss Alps.
 The snowy season lasts until May, enabling skiers and snowboarders to pack in every last run.
 Zermatt provides heaps of stuff to do besides hitting the slopes.
 You’ll also be able to try snowmobiling, hiking, ice skating, curling, and climbing.
 When you’ve had your fill of frosty fun, join in on the après-ski festivities, shop til you drop along Bahnhofstrasse, relish spa treatments, or warm up with a cup of hot cocoa.
-Here are 10 more vacation ideas for people who love cold-weather activities.

 Located on the eastern shore of the Adriatic Sea, Split is the gateway to the wonder of Dalmatia—and one of the few destinations in the region that’s open for business 365 days a year.
 A spring break trip to Croatia’s second-largest city isn’t going to be an island-hopping adventure like it would in the warmer months, but you can still charter a boat.
 There’s plenty to do on dry land during the low season, too.
 It’s particularly enjoyable to explore Diocletian’s Palace and the waterfront promenade without the swarms of summer tourists.
 Wallet-friendly rates, shorter queues, and less congestion on public transportation are an added perk especially when you consider that Split is already one of the best budget-friendly beaches in the world.